 A love of gaming was instilled in Loris Casagrandi as a child, but the opportunities to develop his dream career didn’tpresent until he reached adulthood.
-Loris went on to transform his career from software designer to game designer, he currently works as a Technical Designer at Stormind Games.
+Loris went on to transform his career from software designer to game designer, and began working at Stormind Games where got his first game credit as a Technical Designer on Batora: Lost Haven.
 We talk to him about his career journey and how his process ensures winning results.

 What made you finally decide to launch your game design career?
 Was there a catalyst that set you on your way?